Mainak908/resume-parser/README.md

 ## Response Format

-The API returns a JSON object based on the schema provided in the `config.yml` file.
+The API returns a JSON object based on the schema in the `config.yml` file.
 The default one would return the following structure:
 - basics (name, contact info, location, etc.)
 - work experience
 - education